-Last year, a major war drill tested the IDF’s response to a Hezbollah assault that uses chemical substances in large areas to disable soldiers and civilians.
+Last year, a major war drill tested the IDF’s response to a Hezbollah assault that uses chemical substances to disable soldiers and civilians.
 This scenario appears to be based on unspecified intelligence information that likely remains classified due to its sensitivity.

 Israeli fighter jets bombed Syrian chemical weapons facilities in 2021 and 2020, the Washington Post and Ynet reported.
 One of the strikes killed a senior officer and an engineer working in a secret lab, the reports said.

-Given the regime’s close ties with Hezbollah, Syria may agree to supply the group with chemical weapons.
-Israel’s intelligence arms will likely spot signs of mass production and large storage depots, but detecting the transfer of smaller quantities to Hezbollah could be harder.
+The attacks signaled that Israel has superb intelligence about Syria’s non-conventional weapons program.
+Looking forward, Israel’s intel arms will likely spot signs of mass production and large storage depots.
+However, detecting the transfer of smaller quantities to Hezbollah could be harder.